 - encode and rawDecode methods

 - codec meta-data (CodecMeta) consisting of:

 - schema of the type (for documentation)

 - validator for the type

-- media type (text/plain, application/json etc.)
+- codec format (text/plain, application/json etc.)

 - type of the raw value, to which data is serialised (String, Int etc.)